 The exact name of the monastery is the Monastery of the Archangels Michael and Gabriel in Kremasti and is dedicated to these saints.
 It is believed that it was built in 1593 and it has played a very important role in the education of locals during the Turkish Era.
 The main is located on the northern edge of the monastery.
 Outside the fortress complex, there was built a newer church dedicated to Myrrhbearers.
-A Laboratory for Religious Painting is also run by nuns coming from Romania.

 - 1593: The monk Mitrofanis Agapitos founds the monastery.